No matter what age or fitness background you are, heading to the gym can be an overwhelming, and even intimidating task.

 - Press (shoulder press)

 Remember: just because someone got the certification, doesn’t mean that they know what they’re talking about.

-4. Ask questions, but be wary of “bro’s”.
+Gym Tip #4″ Ask questions, but be wary of “bro’s”

 While we may think that the guy who’s strolling around the gym looking like a real-life Arnold Schwarzenegger, or the woman who looks like an Instagram model, may be the best to ask about gym tips and techniques, looks can be deceiving.